 To display flowers in a vast, cut each stalk on the diagonal and add a little homemade flower food (add 1 tsp of sugar and 1 tsp of apple cider vinegar to the water).
 Florists can order biodegradable floral foam from Eco Fresh Bouquet.

 - Floret Farm’s Cut Flower Garden shows how to grow, harvest & arrange organic blooms year round.
-Written by flower farmer Erin Banzakein, read her other book Floret Farm’s A Year in Flowers which contains 25 seasonal arrangements including posies, bridal bouquets & festive wreaths.
+Written by flower farmer Erin Banzakein, read Floret Farm’s A Year in Flowers which contains 25 arrangements including posies, bridal bouquets & festive wreaths.

 - Slow Flowers is a book of 52 beautiful bouquets using local seasonal flowers (and in winter, the bouquets include grasses & twigs).
 All 4 seasons have their own botanical character.
 Includes design tips & bouquet recipes.

 - The Flower Farmer’s Year is a lovely book by Georgie Newbury, who gave up a career in fashion to run an organic flower farm in Somerset with her husband.
 This book shows how you can do the same, by earning an income from flowers you grow.
-Her other book Grow Your Own Wedding Flowers includes tips to make your own posies, buttonholes & flower crowns.
+Her other book Grow Your Own Wedding Flowers includes posies, buttonholes & flower crowns.

 Where To Buy Local Organic Flowers

 - Flowers From The Farm is a beautiful site.
 Just enter your postcode and find local florists who sell organic flowers.

 - Organic Blooms (Gloucestershire) is a social enterprise that employs people with learning difficulties to grow flowers for sale.
 A nice gift idea for someone is to sponsor an organic flower bed in their name.